awslabs/aws-encryption-sdk-specification/framework/multi-keyring.md

 This keyring MUST implement the [Generate Data Key](#keyring-interface.md#generate-data-key) behavior during [OnEncrypt](#keyring-interface#onencrypt).
-This means that this keyring MUST return [encryption materials](#structures.md#encryption-materials) containing a plaintext data key on [OnEncrypt](#keyring-interface.md#onencrypt).
+This means that this keyring MUST return [data key materials](#structures.md#encryption-materials) containing a plaintext data key on [OnEncrypt](#keyring-interface.md#onencrypt).

 If the list of [children keyrings](#children-keyrings) is empty,